 - What skills do you need to become a data analyst?

 - How to become a data analyst: Your 5-step plan

 - Key takeaways and next steps

-If you’re keen to get straight to the action, simply use the clickable menu above to navigate to the step-by-step guide in section four.
+If you’re keen to get straight to the action, simply use the clickable menu to navigate to the step-by-step guide in section five.